 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God,Ephesians 2:8

-Because of the Lutheran theology being so adamant that the new birth is not by works (which is true) the translation reflects this teaching.
-However let’s look closely at the Greek text
+The translation reflects this teaching because the Lutheran theology is so adamant that the new birth is not by works (which is true).
+However, let’s look closely at the Greek text.

-Firstly we need to understand that this letter is being written to a specific audience.
-Jews were teaching that we need to perform works to partake of the benefits of the kingdom of God.
-So the context is Paul arguing that entrance into the family of God is a free gift.
+Firstly, this letter is written specifically to the Jews.
+Jews taught their followers to perform works to partake of the benefits of the kingdom of God.
+So the context is Paul arguing that entrance into the family of God is a gift.
 The focus is on grace, not on being saved.